Adaptive and Robust Multi-Task Learning: Theoretical analysis

 \begin{assumption}[Concentration] There exist $0 \leq \sigma, \tau, p < c$ for an absolute constant $c$ such that for any $j \in [m]$, we have

 where we define

 The gradients of $\ell_j$ are taken with respect to its first argument. \end{assumption}

 The regularity assumption requires the Hessian of the population loss function $F_j$ to be bounded from below and above near its minimizer $\btheta^{\star}_j$.
 The concentration assumption implies light tails and smoothness of the empirical gradient and Hessian.
-They are commonly used in statistical machine learning.
+They are commonly used in statistical machine learning, see \cite{MBM18} and the references therein.
 Below we present several examples for illustration.

-\begin{example}[Gaussian mean estimation] Let $\XX_j = \RR^d$, $\cP_j = N(\btheta_j^{\star} , \bI_d )$ and $\ell_j (\btheta, \bxi ) = \| \bxi - \btheta \|_2^2$.
+\begin{example}[Gaussian mean estimation] Let $\cX_j = \RR^d$, $\cP_j = N(\btheta_j^{\star} , \bI_d )$ and $\ell_j (\btheta, \bxi ) = \| \bxi - \btheta \|_2^2$.
 Then, $\nabla \ell_j (\btheta , \bxi ) = 2 (\btheta - \bxi)$ and $\nabla^2 \ell_j (\btheta, \bxi ) = 2 \bI_d $.
 Assumptions \ref{as-stat-1} and \ref{as-stat-2} clearly hold. \end{example}